-There is a risk of Malaria.
+In the Caprivi area there is a risk of Malaria.
 It is preventable: use insect repellent, cover up at sundown, sleep under a mosquito net and take anti-malaria prophylactics as advised by your doctor.
 Bring prescription medicines, spare glasses, contact lenses and solution as well as sunscreen, a first aid kit, cream for bites/stings and any needed medical supplies.
 In other areas which have standing water, you must plan on bringing anti-malaria medicine (typically Malarone).

 English is widely spoken.
 We always have an English speaking guide and driver.

-Credit cards are also accepted at some lodges and stores. *Details are in the PDF itineraries.
+Credit cards are also accepted at some lodges and stores.

 Be aware that credit cards may carry an extra exchange fee - check ahead of time.